-You can grow microgreens from the seeds of sunflowers, beets, broccoli, lettuce, or peas, among many others.
-For microgreens, the grow bag does not need to be very deep, but you will get more microgreens from a wider bag.
+For microgreens, the grow bag does not need to be very deep.
+You will get more microgreens from a wider but shallower bag.

 Lettuce is a fast-growing plant, and there are some compact varieties that would do well in smaller grow bags indoors.

 Here are a couple small lettuce varieties you can try:

 - Breen Lettuce – this is a miniature romaine type lettuce that produces small heads with bronze-red leaves.
 This variety matures in 45 days, giving you lettuce in 6 or 7 weeks after planting.
 For more information, check out Breen organic lettuce from Johnny’s Selected Seeds.

 - Little Gem Lettuce – this is a miniature green Romaine lettuce that produces tender leaves.
 The heads are about 4 inches across.
 At 30 to 50 days to maturity, you can have heads of lettuce a month or two after planting!
 These seeds germinate in 7 to 10 days.
 For more information, check out Little Gem Lettuce on the Urban Farmer Seeds website.

 - Newham Lettuce – this is a little gem type lettuce that produces compact heads that are shaped like vases.
 This variety matures in 52 days, giving you fresh lettuce for salads in under 8 weeks.
 For more information, check out Newham Lettuce from Johnny’s Selected Seeds.